-Because Cambodia is between Vietnam and Thailand, it is often overshadowed in terms of tourism.
+Cambodia sits between Vietnam and Thailand, and is often overlooked by travelers.
 With its deep history and unique locations, Cambodia offers more than what you see on at a glance.
 Possible activities range from cycling, exploring the culture, relaxing at the beaches, and trying underrated Cambodian dishes.

-Before going to any country, remember to plan ahead and look at visa procedures.
-Cambodia allows travellers to apply for a visa online.
+Before going to any country, remember to plan ahead for visa requirements.
+Cambodia allows travelers to apply for a visa online.
 A tourist visa allows up to a one-month stay.
 Other options are business or diplomatic visas which allows up to a three-month stay.
 Contact the nearest Cambodian Embassy for more options.

 The most rewarding job for foreigners is teaching English especially if you are new to the culture and to the country.
 There are various programs for teaching in Cambodia but usually for every job a TEFL TESOL certification is required.
 Before you arrive at Cambodia, you can also look into local NGO’s and international volunteer organizations in Cambodia that are looking for volunteers.

 The two most visited cities in Cambodia are Siem Reap and Phnom Penh.
 Everyone talks about the Angkor Wat Temple before and after they visit Siem Reap.
 This temple is a must-see especially with its beautiful views and historical value.

 Gondola boats are good ways of relaxing a bit before heading to the next stop.
 Siem Reap also has businesses that offer automobiles so tourists can drive through their desired visits in the countryside and wildlife.
 Don’t forget to stop by the Old Market in Siem Reap for a full experience of Cambodian life.
 From Siem Reap you can take another boat up down to the capital, Phnom Penh.